 Every Medicare beneficiary will begin their Medicare journey with “Original Medicare.”
-Original Medicare comprises of Medicare Part A and Medicare Part B. Part A is responsible for hospital visit coverage.
-Most people are automatically enrolled in Part A when they become eligible for Medicare.
+Original Medicare comprises of Medicare Part A and Medicare Part B. Part A provides hospital coverage.

-If you or your spouse paid Medicare taxes while working or if you are eligible for retirement benefits from either Social Security or the Railroad Retirement Board, you will not have to pay a premium for Medicare Part A (but other premiums may apply).
-If you worked for anywhere from 30 to 39 quarters of your life and paid Medicare taxes, your premium will be $240 per month in 2019.
+If you or your spouse paid Medicare taxes while working or if you are eligible for retirement benefits from either Social Security or the Railroad Retirement Board, you will not have to pay a premium for Medicare Part A. If you worked for 30 to 39 quarters of your life and paid Medicare taxes, your premium will be $240 per month in 2019.
 If you worked and paid Medicare taxes for less than 30 quarters of your life (or did not work at all), your premium will be $437 per month in 2019.*

 *If you do not enroll when you first become eligible, you will face up to a 10% premium increase for enrolling late.

 In most cases, a doctor, pharmacist, or specialist will have to prescribe a certain treatment or service and provide proof that it is medically necessary before Medicare will cover it.
 Part A covers: